TD likely to face U.S. growth limits, $3 billion penalty for AML failures

 The Office of the Comptroller of the Currency is expected to impose a cap on TD Bank's U.S. retail banking assets as part of the agreement, the Journal said, citing people familiar with the matter.

-The size of the financial penalty doesn't come as a surprise because TD Bank has already set aside $3 billion in provisions for the settlement.
+The size of the financial penalty would not be a surprise because TD Bank has set aside $3 billion in provisions for the settlement.
 But an asset cap seems certain to prevent the bank from carrying on the growth-by-acquisition strategy it has followed in U.S. retail banking for much of the past two decades.
 Wells Fargo has been under similar regulatory limits on the size of its balance sheet for several years.

 Canada's second-largest bank has faced an array of legal challenges south of the border, including probes by the OCC, the Department of Justice and the Federal Reserve into alleged failures to catch money laundering and other financial crimes at several branches in New York, New Jersey and Florida.